As a fun way to celebrate Black History Month, we will be hosting a screening of Black Panther (2018). From Manohla Dargis of the New York Times,

 Black Panther has undergone a variety of costume alterations and adventures in the comics, some under the direction of the filmmaker Reginald Hudlin and, more recently, the author Ta-Nehisi Coates.
 To direct the first Panther movie, Marvel tapped Ryan Coogler, who with his last outing, “Creed,” shook the dust off the Rocky series by giving it an African-American champion played by Michael B. Jordan.
 For “Black Panther,” Mr. Coogler brought back both Mr. Jordan and some former crew members — including Rachel Morrison, the director of photography on his first feature “Fruitvale Station” — continuity that may help account for this movie’s intimacy and fluidity.

-Snacks and beverages will be served and stay tuned for a screening of Malcolm X (1992) on February 22.
+Snacks and beverages will be served and stay tuned for screenings of Jinn (2018) and Malcolm X (1992) on February 15 and 22.